abhiramj4/SYSC3110/Documentation/README.txt

 -------------------
 - This text based version of plants vs. zombies is turn-based.
 Each turn you can choose between various commands and advance turns accordingly.
 - There is only one level, good luck though it's not easy
-- Once the game is run, there will be a lot of text before the game itself.
-This text will instruct you on how to play the game and give you some background information (although the manual is a better resource).

 DELIVERABLES
 ------------